nordy1145/EPSPrintMgmt/README.md

 # EPSPrintMgmt

 ##UPDATE:
 -v1.1.0.1 Adds functionality to proccess jobs in the background now.
+Jobs are currently stored for 30 days by default.
 The following items need to be set in order for the site to work now.
 SQL Express LocalDB 2016 installation from the External_Resources folder (SqlLocalDB.msi) needs to be installed.
 "C:\Windows\System32\inetsrv\config\applicationHost.config" needs to be altered.
 In the ApplicationPools section, the ApplicationPoolDefaults needs to have the loadUserProfile="true" and setProfileEnvironment="true" settings added.
             <applicationPoolDefaults managedRuntimeVersion="v4.0">